MuhammadZihni/sorpiart-teamEfyp/README.md

 ## Using Twitter Bot to upload images and captions automatically
-In order for the Twitter Bot to work, here are a few things that you need:
+In order for the Twitter Bot to work, here are a few things that you need: <br />
-    - twython module
+    - twython module <br />
-    - Twitter developer account
+    - Twitter developer account <br />
     - Twitter application

 **Apply for a Twitter developer account**